manwar/python-guide/python-object-oriented-programming.md

 `Interface` is like making a promise to provide certain behaviour.

-Let's take a look of the above class definitions
+Let's take a look of the above class definitions.

     from abc import ABC, abstractmethod
     class GraphicalShape(ABC):